 The Royal Gardens are our on-campus produce gardens providing vegetables and herbs for the Monson Dining Center.
 Our main garden, where the vegetables are grown, is located near the Bethel University seminary buildings.
 We also have a smaller herb garden located just outside the Monson Dining Center allowing our chefs to pick whatever fresh herbs they need during the fall harvest season.
 We began the gardens in the summer of 2010 and expanded them in 2011 to bring more fresh produce to your plate.

 We recycle paper, cans, and all plastics.
 By recycling all plastics, we may save between 15-20% of what is disposed in landfills.
 Our foam plates, bowls, and food containers are made with preconsumer recycled material.
 The 3900 Grill cardboard take-out containers are made from 100% recycled paperboard.
 All of our used cooking grease is recycled into valuable marketplace resources by Sanimax.

 The 3900 Grill and the Royal Grounds have reusable options, encouraging the Bethel community to care for creation.
 You receive a discount by using your own cup or mug.
-We are also a part of the Choose to Reuse program in the 3900 Grill, allowing us to serve food in reusable containers instead of disposable when students opt-in.
+We also use an Eco-Container program in 3900 Grill, allowing us to serve food in reusable containers instead of disposable when students opt-in.